silktown-software/podbean_downloader/README.md

 **Note:**

-If you don't have your python user scripts directory in your path you will need to add it.
-You will need to add this path to be able to call the script from the command line. **NOTE:** this path is system specific.
+If you don't have your Python user scripts directory in your path you will need to add it.
+You will need to add this path to call the script from the command line. **NOTE:** This path is system specific.

 Please see below in the [troubleshooting](#troubleshooting) section.